Senate Bill 1 History

 of the qualifying transportation facility.
 The execution of the

-amendment to the comprehensive
+comprehensive agreement or any an amendment to the comprehensive

 agreement constitutes conclusive evidence that the user fees